Mount Ruapehu: Geography

 Ruapehu is located in the centre of the North Island of New Zealand, 23 km northeast of Ohakune, New Zealand, and 23 km southwest of the southern shore of Lake Taupō, within Tongariro National Park.
-Ruapehu is the largest and southernmost volcano in the national park, with an estimated volume of 110 km^{3}.
+Ruapehu is the largest and southernmost volcano in the national park, with an estimated volume of 110 km3.
 The volcano is surrounded by a ring plain of volcanic material, made from lahar deposits, ash fall, and landslide debris.

 There are three access routes to Ruapehu, and each access route leads to one of the three skifields that are found on its slopes.
 State Highway 48 leads to Whakapapa Village at the base of the mountain, and from there an access road leads up the mountain to Iwikau Village at the base of the Whakapapa skifield on the northwestern bumpy hilly slopes.
 An access road from Ohakune leads to Turoa skifield on the southwestern slopes, and a four-wheel drive track leads from the Desert Road (State Highway 1) to the Tukino skifield on the eastern slopes.

 Ruapehu's active crater, dubbed Crater Lake (Te Wai ā-moe), is situated at the southern end of the Summit Plateau, and as the name suggests, is filled with a warm, acidic lake.
 The lake's outlet is at the head of the Whangaehu Valley, where the Whangaehu River arises.
 The Whangaehu River is notorious for destructive lahars caused by Ruapehu's eruptions.
 In historic times, eruptions have built tephra dams across the outlet on several occasions, most recently in 1945 and 1996.
 These dams failed in 1953 and 2007 respectively, causing an outburst of Crater Lake each time, which sent destructive lahars down the river.
-The 1953 lahar was the cause of the Tangiwai disaster, in which 151 people died.
+The 1953 lahar was the cause of the Tangiwai disaster, a railway accident in which 151 people died.
 Even larger lahars occurred in 1862 and 1895.